A5t4t1ne/i2c/README.md

 (These are hypothetical improvements with no guarantee of implementation in the foreseeable future).

-- [ ] sort entries for binary search
+- [ ] sort entries for binary search \
-- OR
+OR
-- [ ] hash table implementation for entries
+- [ ] hash table implementation for keys/entries
 - [ ] support for UTF-8

 ## External Dependencies